-[GA4] A Beginner’s Guide to Events and the DataLayer in Google Analytics 4
+[GA4] How to figure out Events and the DataLayer in Google Analytics 4

 In the dynamic world of eCommerce, understanding user behaviour is essential.